Prosecutor: Suspected Texas gunman tried to escape to Mexico

 CLEVELAND, Texas (AP) — A man suspected of killing five of his neighbors in Texas after they asked him to stop shooting his gun near their house hid out just miles away from the slayings while he and his domestic partner plotted his escape to Mexico, authorities said Wednesday.

-Francisco Oropeza showered and slept at the house outside the city of Conroe while Divimara Lamar Nava got him donuts from a nearby store, a prosecutor said.
-Lamar Nava also acknowledged delivering a message from Oropeza to his cousins in the area asking for their help getting him out of the country, the prosecutor said at Lamar Nava’s probable cause hearing.
+Francisco Oropeza showered and slept at the house outside the city of Conroe on Tuesday while Divimara Lamar Nava got him donuts from a nearby store, a prosecutor said.
+Lamar Nava also acknowledged delivering a message from Oropeza to his cousins in the area asking them to help him get out of the country, the prosecutor said at Lamar Nava’s probable cause hearing.
 The cousins refused to help.

-Oropeza, 38, was arrested late Tuesday at the house, just 20 miles (32 kilometers) from the city of Cleveland, where the shootings took place.
+Oropeza, 38, was arrested there on Tuesday evening, just 20 miles (32 kilometers) from the city of Cleveland, where the shootings took place.
 Acting on a tip, authorities found him hiding under a pile of laundry in a closet after a four-day manhunt.
-Lamar Nava was arrested at the house on Wednesday.
-She is being held at the Montgomery County jail on a felony charge of hindering the apprehension or prosecution of a known felon.
-Her bail has been set at $250,000.
+Lamar Nava, 53, was arrested at the house on Wednesday.

 Authorities identified Lamar Nava as Oropeza’s wife, though jail records list her as not being married but sharing a home address with him.